 Erika was her mother’s only child.
-Erika was living in Texas while her mother, Margaret Turner, was a widow living in Louisiana.
+Erika was living in Texas while her mother, Margaret Turner, was a widow in her 70s living in Louisiana.
 The call came when Erika’s husband had just retired after 26 years in the military and two of their three children were grown up and independent.
-She and her husband were planning for the next stage of life.
+She and her husband were planning for their next stage of life as empty nesters.

 A Desperate Situation

 Luckily, Erika got to her mother to the emergency room in time.
 Soon Margaret was medically stable and discharged from the hospital, yet she was still recuperating and fragile.
 Erika was concerned about her mother’s safety living on her own.
 Erika knew this was a turning point.